 Evaluation of Your Performance While at the Off-Campus Institution

 In order to receive credit for your performance at the off-campus institution, the institution you attend must be provided with an evaluation form from our College of Medicine that they will complete and return.
 Every department has their own evaluation form and you must contact the appropriate department for the form.
 Some departments will send the form to the institution; others may want you to take the form with you.
-Regardless of how the departments operate – The evaluation form is your responsibility.
+Regardless of how the departments operate – THE EVALUATION FORM IS YOUR RESPONSBILITY.
 If the sponsoring department here does not get an evaluation from the off-campus institution, you do not receive a grade and/or credit for the rotation.

 If you have any questions concerning any of the above information and/or the procedures for off-campus electives, please do not hesitate to contact Lisa Paquette (email@example.com) or Sue Pope (firstname.lastname@example.org /402-559-4169) in the Office of Admissions and Student Affairs.